filesender/filesender/docs/v2.0/admin/configuration/index.md

 title: Configuration directives
 ---

-* This document is a work in progress.
-If you are keen on seeing FileSender 2.0 released offer to help with (testing) the documentation.
+This document is a work in progress.
+You can [contribute updates](patchdocs/) to the documentation or file [an issue](https://github.com/filesender/filesender/issues) to get the ball rolling on an update.

+A note about colours;

 * mandatory configuration settings are <span style="background-color:red">marked in red</span>
 * sections <span style="background-color:orange">marked in orange</span> need to be double checked.